On Tautological Globular Operads: Introduction

 \section{Introduction}

 The theory of operads has provided many insights and tools for modern mathematicians.
-In particular, they provide a framework which encodes certain classes of algebraic theories.
-Operads are limited, however, to algebraic theories in which the `operations' of the theory are of a single type.
-For example, a classical operad can be seen as a monoid of operations which satisfy certain relations.
-But in the underlying data for this monoid of operations, each element of the monoid is an object of the same type.
-The operations may be of varying arities, but they are simply 0-dimensional objects when viewed as elements of an ordinary set.
-If, on the other hand, we wish to encode an algebraic theory which has `elements' and `operations' which live in a higher-dimensional categorical structure, such as the underlying diagram of an n-category, then a generalization of the classical notion of an operad is needed.
-The theory of globular operads is exactly what is needed to cover such cases.
-They have been studied extensively by Leinster and others (an excellent introduction can be found in \cite{leinster2004higher}).
-The basic idea of a `globular' operad is to replace the set of operations in a classical operad with a globular set of operations, each of which is now a globular $k$-cell.
-Moreover, the arity of an operation is then generalized to the notion of arity as a pasting scheme, all of whose cells are globes.
-In this way, the process of composing operations in a classical operad by plugging $k$ operations into a single operation with $k$ inputs is generalized to the process of replacing $k$-cells in a globular pasting diagram with other $k$-cells to make a generalized composition on operations of any finite dimension.
+In particular, they provide a framework which can encode certain classes of algebraic theories.
+Classical operads are limited, however, to algebraic theories in which the `operations' of the theory are of a single type.
+If we wish to encode an algebraic theory which has operations which live in a higher-dimensional categorical structure, then a generalization of the classical notion of an operad is needed, namely the theory of globular operads.
+These generalized operads have been studied extensively by both Leinster \cite{leinster2004higher} and Batanin \cite{batanin_1998GlobCat}.
+The basic idea of a `globular' operad is to replace the set of operations in a classical operad with a globular set of operations.
+Moreover, the numerical arity of an operation is generalized to the notion of an arity determined by a pasting scheme, all of whose cells are globes.
+In this way, the process of composing operations in a classical operad by plugging $k$ operations into a single operation with $k$ inputs is generalized to the process of replacing $n$-cells in a globular pasting scheme with other $n$-dimensional pasting schemes to make a generalized composition on pasting operations of any finite dimension.
+As Leinster and Batanin have shown, this generalization is particularly useful for keeping track of the infinitely many ways $n$-morphisms can be composed in a $\omega$-category.